 Occasionally children need additional provision beyond the usual systems in line with the SEN Code of Practice.
-This will include meetings with class teacher, parents and SENCo, additional positive behaviour charts and positive provision to allow for their needs.
-These children, if appropriate, will be on the SEN register and will have a Learning Passport or Personal Behaviour Support Plan with appropriate outcomes and details of systems to be in place for that child.
+This will include meetings with class teacher, parents and SENCo, therapeutic support, additional positive behaviour charts and positive provision to allow for their needs.
+These children, if appropriate, will be on the SEN register and will have an Individual Provision Map or Personal Behaviour Support Plan with appropriate outcomes and details of systems to be in place for that child.
 This may also include the support of outside agencies such as SENIT, CAMHS, the Area Inclusion Partnership or the Education Psychologist.
-There may be a need to track their behaviour on a weekly basis. (see appendix 3)
+There may be a need to track their behaviour on a weekly basis. (see appendix 2)